CesiumGS/cesium-unreal-vr-tutorial/README.md

 The movement level is located at [Content/Movement/Movement.umap](Content/Movement/Movement.umap)

+### :two: Tutorial 3 - Vignette

+In the third tutorial we explore applying a vignette over the user's view in order to reduce motion sickness.
+This vignette is callable from external components to activate from specific actions such as teleportation and snap rotation.
+The vignette component also automatically calculates an optimal vignette based on the user's movement velocity, ensuring that if the user's pawn is moving at all a vignette will be activated.

+The vignette level is located at [Content/Vignette/Vignette.umap](Content/Vignette/Vignette.umap)

 ## :mailbox_with_mail: Tell Us What You Think

 Have you noticed a bug or fatal error?
 Open an issue [here](https://github.com/CesiumGS/cesium-unreal-vr-tutorial/issues).